 Kidd, Ian James (2020) Humility, contingency, and pluralism in the sciences.
 Mark Alfano, Michael Lynch, and Alessandra Tanesini (eds.)
 The Routledge Handbook on the Philosophy of Humility (New York: Routledge), 346-358.

 Kidd, Ian James (2021) Reawakening to wonder: Feyerabend, Science, and Scientism.
 Karim Bschir and Jamie Shaw (eds.), Interpreting Feyerabend (Cambridge: Cambridge University Press), 172-190.

+Kidd, Ian James (forthcoming) Feyerabend on human life, abundance, and the “conquest of abundance”.
+Epistemology and Philosophy of Science.

 Kinzel, Katerina (2015).
 State of the field: Are the results of science contingent or inevitable?
 Studies in History and Philosophy of Science 52: 55-66.

-Lloyd, Elizabeth A. (1997) ‘Feyerabend, Mill, and Pluralism’, Philosophy of Science 64/4: S396-S407.
+Lloyd, Elizabeth A. (1997) Feyerabend, Mill, and pluralism.
+Philosophy of Science 64/4: S396-S407.

 Martin, Joseph D (2013) Is the contingentist/inevitabilist debate a matter of degrees?
 Philosophy of Science 80: 919–930.